yogesh-studypad/cocos-docs/manual/framework/cocos2d-js/1-about-cocos2d-js/1-1-a-brief-history/en.md

 Cocos2d-html5 brings an easy-to-learn, easy-to-use API style to the HTML5 gaming world, and with full features, high performance, real-time updating, click-to-play without the need for installations, and efficient development cycles.

 Thanks to Cocos2d-x JSB, Cocos2d-JS provides a consistent development experience for whichever platform you want to distribute to, both web and native.
+This will bring your game great opportunities in almost all channels of distribution.